Do Go On - 194 - Race Around The World with Nellie Bly (and other adventures)

 Back in this era.

-So Nelly Blis journey was a world record,
+So Nelly Blise journey was a world record, but only for a few months.

-because it was beaten not long after by man
+Because it was beaten not long after by a man named George Francis Train.

 He had an advantage.

-But yeah, so she broke the record.
+But, yeah, so she broke the record, massive.

-stuff was hard, but some of the land stuff was easy.
-It balanced out.
-Did she get in a
+But some of the land stuff was easy.

-hot air balloon at all?
 God, that'd be cool, but I don't think so.
-Like Jackie Chan did on the film.

 I can't think of any of his movies.